sanderblue/gitGraph/README.md

 Usage
 =====
-Requirements: A div ID, a GitHub username, a repository from that user, and a specified height for the graph.
+Requirements: The "#gitGraph" div ID, a GitHub username, a repository from that user, and a specified height for the graph.
 The below example has inline style for demonstration purposes.

 Include dependencies and GitGraph.js